ZeusWPI/Saruman/README.md

 * Admins can disapprove reservations and give feedback why
 * Partners can increase the count of an approved reservation by adding a new reservation for that item
 * Partners can see a short overview of their costs, admins can see general reports
+* Admins can edit the reservation deadline and email in the settings page

 ### Roadmap
-* Create a configuration view where the name, email and deadline can be adjusted
 * Automize the "special requests"
 * Create a check-in and check-out system for the material pit